artzers/SuperSegmentation-Neuron/README.md

 - visdom
 - scanf

-### Prepare
+### 2.Prepare
-1. Use Other neurite tracing tools such like NeuroGPS-Tree(https://github.com/GTreeSoftware/GTree), Vaa3d(https://github.com/Vaa3D) to trace the neurites.
+(1) Use neurite tracing tools such like NeuroGPS-Tree (https://github.com/GTreeSoftware/GTree), Vaa3d(https://github.com/Vaa3D) to trace the neurites.
 The traced neurites are saved in SWC files.
-The swc files from the same neuron are saved into one directory.
+The SWC files from the same neuron should be saved in one directory, which is named using the image name.
+Each original image is also put into the corresponding directory.
-2. Edit MergeSwc.py.
-Change the srcPath and the path of dirList to your real data path.
-Run  MergeSwc.py to generate the %_allSwc.swc.
+(2) Edit MergeSwc.py.
+Change the parameter “srcPath” to the root path of SWC directories.
+Then run MergeSwc.py.
+All of the SWC files in the same directory will be merged as one SWC file, which is named as “XXX_allSwc.swc”.
-3. Edit the SampleMaker.py.
-Change the srcPath and the path of dirList to your real data path.
-Run SampleMaker.py to generate the binary image as the gold truth.
+(3) Edit the SampleMaker.py.
+Change the parameter “srcPath” to the root path of SWC directories.
+Run SampleMaker.py.
+These python codes will read the original image and  “XXX_allSwc.swc” in each directory, and then generate the segmented image of high resolution as the ground truth in the current directory.

-### Training
+### 3.Training
+(1) Build new directories named “original” and “bin”.
-1. Put the original images into "original" directory and binary images into "bin" directory.
+(2) Put all of the original images into "original" directory and ground truth images into "bin" directory.
-2. Open "main.py" and turn to line 79.
-Change the 1st and 2nd parameters of DataPackage.
-The 1st parameter is the directory of original directory.
-The 2nd parameter is the directory of bin directory.
+(3) Edit "main.py".
+Change the parameter “lrPath” to the absolute path of “original” directory.
+Change the parameter “hrPath” to the absolute path of “bin” directory.
-3. Open python command line and run command "python -m visdom.server".
+(4) Open python command line and run command "python -m visdom.server".
-4. Open the internet explorer software and enter "http://localhost:8097/", the detail information of training phase will be plotted here.
+(4) Open the internet explorer software and enter http://localhost:8097/.
+The detail information of training phase will be plotted here.
-5. Run main.py
+(5) Run main.py and the training work start.

-### Test
+### 4.Test
-Open test.py.
-Turn to line 8, change the path of test images.
-Then turn to line 12 and change the mean and std values.
-Run test.py.
+(1) Edit test.py.
+Turn to line 8, change the parameter “root” to the absolute path of directory including test images.
+(2) Turn to line 12 and change the mean and standard variance values of the test images.
+(3) Run test.py.